gokukrrish/Java-Programs/README.md

 # Java-Programs
-This repo contains Java programs for Automation interview
+This repo contains Java programs for Automation interview.